© Denzil Green

 Some say that there’s a catch in using a Bacon Press with cheaper bacon that has had its water cure injected, as most is nowadays: as the water escapes from the bacon it gets trapped under the Bacon Press, boiling and steaming the bacon instead of frying it.

-Tin-foil covered brick (seriously.)
+Tin-foil covered brick (sic.)